Lakers Rumors: Latest Buzz on Possible Kawhi Leonard Trade, Chris Bosh and More

 Since Bosh collected the remainder of his Miami salary, he might be a candidate for a veteran's minimum contract—again if he's cleared to return.

-Bosh was selected to 11 All-Star Games, including the 2016 contest his last bout with blood clots forced him to miss.
-He owns career averages of 19.2 points and 8.5 rebounds, and he won two NBA titles with James during their four years together with the Heat.
+Bosh was selected to 11 All-Star Games, including the 2016 contest that his last bout with blood clots forced him to miss.
+He owns career averages of 19.2 points and 8.5 rebounds per game, and he won two NBA titles with James during their four years with the Heat.

-It's impossible to know whether Bosh's health will allow for a comeback, but from a strictly basketball sense, he's an ideal frontcourt partner for James.
-Bosh not only possesses a potent three-point stroke (1.5 makes per night on 36.9 percent shooting his last two seasons), he's also a sturdy defender both around the rim and out on the perimeter.
+It's impossible to know whether Bosh's health will allow for a comeback, but from a basketball sense, he's an ideal frontcourt partner for James.
+Bosh not only possesses a potent three-point stroke (1.5 per night on 36.9 percent shooting his last two seasons), he's also a sturdy defender both around the rim and on the perimeter.

 Nerlens Noel a Possibility?